George Floyd protests in the United Kingdom: 8 June

 Protests continued in various locations, including several hundred people in Cheltenham and Bedford.

 9 June

 A crowd of protesters in Oxford gathered outside Oriel College, demanding that the statue of Cecil Rhodes be removed.
 Protesters fell silent for 8 minutes and 46 seconds in the memory of George Floyd.

 Protests continued elsewhere in the country, including in Barking, London.

 Hundreds took part in Black Lives Matter protests in Douglas, Isle of Man and in Henley-on-Thames.

 10 June

 In Jersey, more than a thousand people attended a George Floyd protest in People's Park.
 That night a statue of Sir George Carteret was defaced with paint in solidarity with the recent events in Bristol due to Carteret's involvement as a slave trader for the Royal African Company.

-In Newport, Wales, more than 1,000 demonstrators marched from the city's civic center to the University of South Wales in support of the Black Lives Matter movement.
+In Newport, Wales, more than 1,000 demonstrators marched from the city's civic centre to the University of South Wales in support of the Black Lives Matter movement.